Marcus Gubanyi

 Prior to joining Concordia’s faculty, Gubanyi worked as a software engineer, developing systems for medical and government organizations.
 He is a member of the Association for Computing Machinery (ACM) and currently serves as interim director of CUNE Esports.

 Gubanyi and his wife, Jessica, also a Concordia alum, live in Seward with their four sons.
-He serves as worship music leader at The Rock Lutheran Church and enjoys music, soccer, hiking, fishing, brewing beer and video games.
+He serves as a worship music leader at The Rock Lutheran Church and enjoys music, soccer, hiking, fishing, brewing beer and video games.

 Recent Publication